ori-hatuka/Penetration-Testing-Portfolio/HTB-Writeups/Web-Application/README.md

 ## 📂 Files in this folder

+- 📄 **Car-Rental-WebApp-Pentest.pdf** — Pentest report for car rental booking application
+- 📄 **Facebook-Clone-WebApp-Pentest.pdf** — Pentest report for social network clone
-- 📄 **ITSafe-Web-App-Report.pdf** — Full Web Application pentest report
+- 📄 **Banking-WebApp-Pentest.pdf** — Pentest report for banking application

 ## 🛠️ Tools Used